 When deciding whether or not I should create a page or database, I ask myself if there are a number of different types of information that I want to include on the same page.

-If I know that the information needs to be referenced in various places, for example, a task manager, then I would start with a full-page database.
+I would start with a full-page database if I know the information needs to be referenced in various places, such as a task manager.
 For anything else, I would start with a page.

-One other thing I would like to mention is that you can start with a database and then you can change your mind.
-You can always nest a database within a page to create an inline database or you can create a linked database.
+Another thing I would like to mention is that you can start with a database and then change your mind.
+You can always nest a database within a page to create an inline or a linked database.

 Final Thoughts